Request a Demo

 • Key Terms: Important aspects like price, payment terms, deadlines, and exclusivity provisions.

-3. Setting Expectations
+3. Set Expectations

 By clarifying the initial expectations and intentions of all parties, an LOI helps to minimize misunderstandings and potential disputes later in the negotiation process.

-4. Starting Point of Negotiations
+4. Serve as Starting Point of Negotiations

-The LOI is a starting point for more detailed negotiations.
+A letter of intent can be used as a starting point for more detailed negotiations.
 It helps streamline the process by focusing discussions on the most critical aspects of the deal.

 Key Characteristics of a Letter of Intent